Skip to main content

 Technical Analysis

-CVE-2026-1010 is a stored cross-site scripting (XSS) vulnerability identified in the Altium Enterprise Server, specifically within the Altium Workflow Engine component.
-The root cause is the lack of server-side input sanitization in the workflow form submission APIs, which allows a regular authenticated user to inject arbitrary JavaScript code into the workflow data.
-This malicious payload is stored persistently and executes when an administrator views the compromised workflow, running in the administrator's browser context.
-This execution context grants the attacker the ability to escalate privileges by creating new administrator accounts, stealing session tokens, and performing unauthorized administrative actions.
-The vulnerability is classified under CWE-79 (Improper Neutralization of Input During Web Page Generation) and CWE-269 (Improper Privilege Management).
-The CVSS v3.1 base score is 8.0, indicating high severity, with attack vector network (remote), low attack complexity, requiring privileges (authenticated user), and user interaction (administrator viewing the payload).
+CVE-2026-1010 is a stored cross-site scripting (XSS) vulnerability identified in the Altium Enterprise Server, specifically within its Workflow Engine component.
+The root cause is the lack of proper server-side input sanitization in the workflow form submission APIs, which allows a regular authenticated user to inject arbitrary JavaScript code into workflow data.
+This malicious script is stored persistently and executed when an administrator subsequently views the compromised workflow.
+Execution of the injected JavaScript occurs in the administrator’s browser context, which effectively escalates privileges by enabling the attacker to perform actions such as creating new administrator accounts, stealing session tokens, and executing other administrative functions without authorization.
+The vulnerability leverages CWE-79 (Improper Neutralization of Input During Web Page Generation) and CWE-269 (Improper Privilege Management).
+The CVSS v3.1 score is 8.0, indicating high severity, with attack vector being network-based, low attack complexity, requiring privileges (authenticated user), and user interaction (administrator viewing the workflow).
 The scope remains unchanged, but the impact on confidentiality, integrity, and availability is high.
-No patches or known exploits are currently reported, but the vulnerability poses a significant risk due to the potential for privilege escalation and persistent compromise of administrative accounts.
+Although no public exploits are known at this time, the vulnerability presents a critical risk in environments where Altium Enterprise Server is used for managing workflows, especially in organizations with multiple privilege levels and administrative users.
+The lack of patch links suggests that remediation may require vendor intervention or configuration changes.

 Potential Impact